ocean-tracking-network/node-manager-training/_episodes/03_Setup_and_Installing_Needed_Software.md

 ### In order to work efficiently as a Node Manager, the following programs are necessary and/or useful.

 To standardize the verification and quality control process that all contributing data is subjected to, OTN has built custom quality control workflows and tools for Node Managers, often referred to as the OTN Nodebooks.
-The underlying functions are written in `Python` and workflows that rely on them can be undertaken through the use of `Jupyter` Notebooks.
+The underlying functions are written in Python and workflows that rely on them can be undertaken through the use of Jupyter Notebooks.
 In order to use these tools, and interact with your database, you will need to install a few different applications and packages.
 All installation instructions are also available on our GitLab [here](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/home).

 This lesson will give attendees a chance to install all the relevant software, under the supervision of OTN staff.

 # Python/Mamba

-`Python` is a popular general-purpose programming language that can be used for a wide variety of applications.
+Python is a popular general-purpose programming language that can be used for a wide variety of applications.
 It is the main language used by OTN and our data processing pipeline.

-`Mamba` is fast, cross-platform python distribution and a package manager.
-When you install `Mamba (through Miniforge)` you get a `python` interpreter, and many of the core python libraries.
+Mamba is fast, cross-platform python distribution and a package manager.
+When you install Mamba (through Miniforge) you get a Python interpreter (which enables your computer to run Python code), and many of the core Python libraries.
 Managing your Python installation with Mamba allows you to be able to install and update all the packages needed to run the Nodebooks with one command rather than having to install each one individually.

  **Miniforge Windows** - [https://conda-forge.org/miniforge/](https://conda-forge.org/miniforge/)
   - Select the option install for Just Me (recommended).